siddiqitaha/rag_llama3/README.md

 This project uses a local LLM with Ollama for embeddings and ChromaDB for document retrieval.
 It features a Gradio interface for users to ask questions and adjust response creativity.
 Documents are pulled from URLs, embedded, stored in ChromaDB, and retrieved to provide concise, sourced answers.

+### Data Collection and Preparation
+- **Description**: This part of the program fetches documents from specified URLs, splits them into manageable chunks, and generates embeddings for each chunk using Ollama.
+The embeddings represent the semantic meaning of the text, making it easier to retrieve relevant information later.

+### Vector Store Management
+- **Description**: This section initializes the ChromaDB client and creates a collection to store the document embeddings and metadata.
+It ensures efficient storage and retrieval of the embedded documents.

 <div style="display: flex; justify-content: center; gap: 30px; margin-top: 20px;">
   <div style="text-align: center;">
     <p><strong>Vector Store Creation</strong></p>
     <img src="https://github.com/siddiqitaha/rag_llama3/assets/92089684/950bc8ea-5051-4222-9b42-07cb11bfba83" alt="Vector Store Creation" width="400"/>
   </div>

-## **Data Collection and Preparation**
-Description: This part of the program fetches documents from specified URLs, splits them into manageable chunks, and generates embeddings for each chunk using Ollama.
-The embeddings represent the semantic meaning of the text, making it easier to retrieve relevant information later.

-## **Vector Store Management**
-Description: This section initializes the ChromaDB client and creates a collection to store the document embeddings and metadata.
-It ensures efficient storage and retrieval of the embedded documents.
+### Query and Retrieval
+- **Description**: This component generates an embedding for a user query using Ollama and retrieves the most relevant documents from ChromaDB based on the query embedding.
+It ensures that the most contextually appropriate documents are selected for answering the user's question.

+### Response Generation
+- **Description**: This part uses Ollama's LLM to generate responses based on the retrieved documents and the user query.
+It combines the context from the documents with the query to provide concise and accurate answers.

+### Gradio Web Interface
+- **Description**: This section sets up a Gradio-based web interface, allowing users to interact with the LLM by typing questions and adjusting the model's temperature to control response creativity.
+It provides an easy-to-use platform for querying and receiving answers from the model.

   <div style="text-align: center;">
     <p><strong>Gradio Interface</strong></p>